pbrianmackey/Personal/bootstrap.md

 .col-sm-push-2 (push a column 2 grid colums to the right).  pull goes left.

 push and pull are always relative to the left side of the browser.

+###Map files

+To fix mapping files you can add the full non-minified script and the .map file.
+Then make sure the server can serve map files.